espressif/esp-idf/examples/protocols/sockets/tcp_client_multi_net/README.md

 ### Configure the project

-Enter project configuration by `idf.py menuconfig` (or `make menuconfig` if using legacy GNU Make build system) and navigate into:
+Enter project configuration by `idf.py menuconfig` and navigate into:

 * `Example Connection Configuration` menu to choose the connection details: